Residence Hall Policies: ResLife Manual

 4. Poker or other games of chance may be organized by the staff and may occur in the public areas of the building (not including Village suites or apartment living rooms) only if there is no entrance fee, no wagering on the outcome, and no prize of any value awarded to the winner.
 Door prizes are allowed under the law, but these must be awarded on a purely random drawing.
 These games may not be used as fund-raisers by individuals or groups.

-5. Football pools or any other form of wagering on the outcome of an event may only occur between students within the bounds of their bedroom or suite.
+5. Football pools or any other form of wagering on the outcome of an event may only occur between students within the bounds of their bedroom, suite, or apartment.
 These may not be posted or advertised in public areas.

 A room adequately accommodates the persons to whom it is contracted and a few guests.
 Overcrowding rooms is a safety concern and an issue of community welfare.
 Residents may have no more than one guest per resident per night; overnight capacity in the bedroom may not exceed one guest per resident.